PostHog/posthog.com/contents/docs/cdp/batch-exports/index.md

 ### Tracking progress

-On each batch export view we will be presented with a list of the latest runs executed:
+On each batch export view, you are presented with a list of the latest executed runs:

 ![batch export runs](../../../images/docs/batch-exports/batch-exports-runs.png)